cfengine/documentation/reference/hard-classes.markdown

 To see all of the classes defined on a particular host, run

-         host# cf-promises -v
+    $ cf-promises -v

 as a privileged user.
-Note that some of the classes are set only if a trusted link can be established with cf-monitord, i.e. if both are running with privilege, and the `/var/cfengine/state/env_data` file is secure.
+Note that some of the classes are set only if a trusted link can be established with [`cf-monitord`](reference-components-cfmonitord.html), i.e. if both are running  with privilege, and the `/var/cfengine/state/env_data` file is secure.
 More  information about classes can be found in connection with `allclasses`.